gwcoffey/gwcoffey.com/content/weblog/_index.md

 ---
 title: Weblog
-menu: Writing
+menu: Main
 ---

-This is a chronological list of things I've written on the web, including archived posts from older sites and accounts I've since deleted.
-[Go home](/) for a list of articles only from *this* site.
+This is a chronological list of everything I've written on the web, including archived posts from older sites and accounts I've since deleted.
+[Go to Posts ](/posts/) for a list of articles only from *this* site.
 Or see [the archive page](/archive) for individual site and social media archives.

 ## Posts